 The coffee fruit is laid out and dried, which can take several weeks in the sun, and will be turned often to avoid spoilage.

-This method you will mostly find in hotter countries that has minimal rainfall and longer periods of sunshine.
+This method will mostly find in hotter countries that have minimal rainfall and longer periods of sunshine.

-The process is general complete once the coffee fruit/cherry reaches around 11 percent in moisture.
+The process is generally complete once the coffee fruit/cherry reaches around 11 per cent in moisture.

 Because the sweetness of the mucilage layer has now been removed, there is more concentration and focus towards the actual bean itself.

-This results in a clean, lively and fruity tasting coffee, with a slight fresh acidity.
-These unique characteristics is what Specialty coffee enthusiasts and coffee lovers alike are drawn too.
+This results in a clean, lively and fruity-tasting coffee, with a slight fresh acidity.

 If the coffee bean has been washed properly, you will find intrinsic flavours develop, all of which vary depending on the origin of the specialty coffee bean.

-Due to the heavier body and sweeter characteristics, notes of blueberry, strawberry or a tropical fruit like taste pull through.
+Due to the heavier body and sweeter characteristics, notes of blueberry, strawberry or tropical fruit-like taste pull through.

 Washed Coffee Vs Unwashed Coffee Processes (at a glance)